Prepare Your Combined Data in a Recipe

 Better to use a recipe, which gives you the same tools but is smart enough to do a lot of the work for you.
 And being able to preview the data as you clean it up ensures that you don’t miss a bit.

 Load Exchange Rate Data

 Your Finance team has provided a CSV file with the exchange rates that the company uses for currency conversions.
 They update these rates monthly.
-Upload this file in Analytics to use for currency conversion in your recipe.
+Upload this file in Tableau CRM to use for currency conversion in your recipe.